-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 It was also an eventful summer in Turkey.
 The country's security forces and Kurdish rebels, known as the PKK, clashed repeatedly, ending a period of calm.
 In a fight that has dragged on for many years, Turks are not sure which direction the conflict is likely to take next.
 NPR's Peter Kenyon reports from Istanbul.

-Unidentified Man: Last month, the conflict spilled out of the southeast when a group calling itself the Kurdish Freedom Hawks killed six people in a bomb attack in Istanbul on a bus carrying military personnel and their families.
+PETER KENYON: Unidentified Man: Last month, the conflict spilled out of the southeast when a group calling itself the Kurdish Freedom Hawks killed six people in a bomb attack in Istanbul on a bus carrying military personnel and their families.

-Unidentified Woman #2: The Turkish military, which has lost nearly 50 soldiers in the past two months, has stepped up airstrikes on northern Iraq, where Kurdish fighters have some bases.
+KENYON: The Turkish military, which has lost nearly 50 soldiers in the past two months, has stepped up airstrikes on northern Iraq, where Kurdish fighters have some bases.
 In mid-June...

 KENYON: Similar concerns may be prompting Turkish officials and Kurdish political leaders to consider ways to recapture last year's positive momentum.
 A ceasefire for the Holy Month of Ramadan has Professor Emrullah Uslu at Istanbul's Yeditepe University hopeful that cooler heads can find a way to at least keep the truce going past the mid-September end of Ramadan.

 KENYON: The PKK is listed as a terrorist organization by Turkey, the U.N., the United States and European Union.

-Analyst Gareth Jenkins says the current ceasefire comes at a propitious moment for the government, which is focused on winning approval for a package of constitutional reforms in a September 12th referendum.
+KENYON: Analyst Gareth Jenkins says the current ceasefire comes at a propitious moment for the government, which is focused on winning approval for a package of constitutional reforms in a September 12th referendum.
 But he believes a return to negotiations with the Kurds, especially the rebel PKK movement, will be problematic for the ruling AK Party in the coming election season.

-Peter Kenyon, NPR News, Istanbul.
+KENYON: Peter Kenyon, NPR News, Istanbul.

 WERTHEIMER: This is MORNING EDITION, from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.